 First, let’s cover the most basic things about this book:

 Price: $6 to about $10 if you buy it on Amazon.

 Overall Rating: 9 out of 10 stars.

-I may not agree with certain things Alex Becker recommends and promotes in his other businesses (I’ve tried some of his programs and will explain below), but I will say that he wrote an amazing book on making money that I recommend.
+I may not agree with certain things Alex Becker recommends and promotes in his other businesses (I’ve tried some of his programs and will explain below), but I will say that he wrote an amazing book on making money and I 100% recommend it.

 10 Pillars of Wealth in a nutshell (the summary):

 I would classify this as a self help book which shows some very wise lessons Alex Becker learned before and after become very successful.
 From what I know, he began with online marketing and SEO and then moved into bigger projects but this book basically compiles and lists the most important things he learned.

 Now even though this book is written to ultimately help people, Alex is very serious.
 He gets right to the point, tells people not to make excuses or blame others, says things are unfair and can come off seeming rude to some, but frankly, I felt that this was the type of tone that was necessary to push people.